runjtu/awesome-and-novel-works-in-slam/README.md

    Follow [[Gisbi Kim](https://github.com/gisbi-kim/lt-mapper)] for more information on Map Maintaining, I will do supplement when I have time.

-   Follow [[Kin Zhang](https://github.com/Kin-Zhang)] for more information on Dynamic Objects Removing, I will do supplement when I have time.
+   Follow [[Qingwen Zhang](https://github.com/Kin-Zhang)] for more information on Dynamic Objects Removing, I will do supplement when I have time.

    Follow [[Zhijian Qiao](https://github.com/qiaozhijian)] for more information on Multi-Session Mapping, I will do supplement when I have time.

+   Engineering:

    Follow [[koide](https://github.com/koide3)] for more information on Life-Long LiDAR Mapping, I will do supplement when I have time.

+   Follow [[Xiangcheng Hu](https://github.com/JokerJohn)] for more information on Life-Long LiDAR Mapping, I will do supplement when I have time.

+   Follow [[Chengwei Zhao](https://github.com/chengwei0427)] for more information on LiDAR SLAM, I will do supplement when I have time.

+   Follow [[Heming Liang](https://github.com/liangheming)] for more information on LiDAR SLAM, I will do supplement when I have time.

 ----